-The attached text and schedules constitute Amendment No. 44 to the Official Plan of the Town of Halton Hills, which was adopted by the Council of the Town of Halton Hills by By-law 2021- XXXX in accordance with the provisions of the Planning Act, 1990, R.S.O., c.P.
+The attached text and schedules constitute Amendment No. 44 to the Official Plan of the Town of Halton Hills, which was adopted by the Council of the Town of Halton Hills in accordance with the provisions of the Planning Act, 1990, R.S.O., c.P.
 13, as amended:

-THE CORPORATION OF THE TOWN OF HALTON HILLS.

-MAYOR - R. Bonnette
+THE CORPORATION OF TH E TOWN OF HALTON HILLS MAYOR - R. Bonnette CLERK

-CLERK